 The Integrative Physiology and Pharmacology graduate program at Wake Forest University is designed to train students for a research career in the physiological and pharmacological sciences.
-The IPP program has excelled in obtaining federal and foundational funding for many years, with dozens of highly-funded investigators working in a highly collaborative research environment.
-Research interests of the IPP program include a strong emphasis on substance abuse, life-span physiology, cardiovascular disease, cancer, central pain modulation, neuropsychiatric disorders, and regenerative medicine.
-There are currently 25 PhD students and 14 MS students in various stages of training, and there are 75 full-time primary and adjunct faculty members.
+The IPP program has excelled in obtaining federal and foundational funding for many years, with dozens of well-funded investigators working in a highly collaborative research environment.
+Research interests of the IPP program include a strong emphasis on substance abuse, cardiovascular disease, regenerative medicine, cancer therapeutics, life-span physiology and neuropsychiatric disorders.
+There are currently 28 PhD students in various stages of training, and there are 75 full-time primary and adjunct faculty members.

-Degree Requirements: please see "Requirements for Degrees" beginning on Page 27.
+Degree Requirements: please see "Requirements for Degrees" beginning on Page 24.